OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 ## Mobile App Security Testing

 Throughout the guide, use "mobile app security testing" as an catch-all phrase for evaluating the security of mobile apps using static and/or dynamic analysis.
-In practice you'll find that various terms such as "Mobile App Penetration Testing", "Mobile App Security Review", and others are used somewhat inconsistently in the security industry.
+In practice you'll find that various terms such as "Mobile App Penetration Testing", "Mobile App Security Review", and others are used somewhat inconsistently in the security industry, but those terms refer to roughly the same thing.
 Usually, a mobile app security test is this is done as part of a larger security assessment or penetration test that also encompasses the overall client-server architecture, as well as server-side APIs used by the mobile app.

-We cover mobile app security testing in two different contexts.
+In this guide we cover mobile app security testing in two different contexts.
 The first one is the "classical" security test done towards the end of the development life cycle.
 Here, the tester gets access to a near-final or production-ready version of the app, identifies security issues, and writes an (usually devastating) report.
-The other context is automating security tests during earlier stages of the software development life cycle.
-In both cases, the same basic requirements and test cases apply, but there's a big difference in the high-level methodology and level of interaction with the client.
+The other context is implementing requirements and automating security tests from the beginning of the software development life cycle.
+In both cases, the same basic requirements and test cases apply, but there's a difference in the high-level methodology and level of interaction with the client.

 ### Security Testing the Old-School Way

-The following sections will show how to use the OWASP mobile application security checklist and testing guide during a security test.
-It is split into four sections:
+The classical approach is to perform all-around security testing of the mobile app and its environment on the final or near-final build of the app.
+In that case, we recommend using the Mobile App Security Verification Standard (MASVS) and checklist as a reference.
+A typical security test is structured as follows.

 * **Preparation** - defining the scope of security testing, such as which security controls are applicable, what goals the development team/organization have for the testing, and what counts as sensitive data in the context of the test.
 * **Intelligence Gathering** - involves analyzing the **environmental** and **architectural** context of the app, to gain a general contextual understanding of the app.